 Bree features for disability income:

-- Cost: 0% interest with $2.99/month membership after free trial
+- Cost: 0% interest with a $2.99/month membership after a free trial

 - Loan amounts: $20-$750 based on income verification

-- Approval: Instant with no credit check required
+- Approval: Instant, with no credit check required

 - Funding: 5 minutes (Express delivery) or free 1-3 business days